Yassine2612/bioinformatics_TA/home_source/551-1119-00L_Fall2021/documentation/01_09_dada2_pipeline.rst

 .. code-block:: bash

-    ls -l ../../551-1119-00L_masterdata/tutorials/dada2/
+    ls -l ../../551-1119-00L_masterdata/tutorials/dada2/00_rawData

+Exercise:

-Use linux commands to access one of the files and have a look to its content.
+- Use linux commands to access one of the files and have a look to its content.
 Can you describe what are the different parts of the content?
+- Use linux commands to access all files and count the number of sequences in each.
+How would you count sequences in a FASTQ file?

+Hint: you may want to check the `wc` linux command in Google or in the linux cheatsheet provided in the first session.

 Sequence Adapter Removal
 ------------------------